aleksandar-code/Battleship/documentation/documentation.md

 ### Gameboard

 - Goal: Place ships, rotate ships, receive attacks, hold ship object inside a node, the board has 10x10 nodes.
-- Input: User clicks the gameboard dom.
+- Input: mouse drag, drop, hover, click.
 - Output: A ship is placed, rotated, bombed, or missed.
 - Steps: Create a node system, a node should have x and y coords, ship object or empty object, bombed boolean,

 ### Ship

-- Goal:
+- Goal: receive attacks, get sunk, have coords of the ship head, get rotated
-- Input:
+- Input: Gameboard
-- Output:
+- Output: holds ship data
-- Steps:

 ### Game